shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

 AI Impact analytics displays SDLC metrics for a group or project in the month-to-date and the past six months.
 You can use this table to observe how changes in the AI usage metric correlate with changes in other metrics.

-The metric **Monthly Code Suggestions Usage rate** represents users that engage with Code Suggestions every month.
-It is calculated as the number of monthly unique Code Suggestions users divided by total monthly [unique contributors](../../user/profile/contributions_calendar.md#user-contribution-events).
-Only unique code contributors, meaning users with `pushed` events, are included in the calculation.
+The metric **Monthly Code Suggestions Usage rate** is calculated as the number of monthly unique Code Suggestions users divided by total monthly [unique contributors](../../user/profile/contributions_calendar.md#user-contribution-events).
+GitLab considers the total monthly unique code contributors, meaning only users with `pushed` events are included in the calculation.

 The month-over-month comparison of the AI Usage unique users rate gives a more accurate indication of this metric, as it eliminates factors such as developer experience level and project type or complexity.